Evaluations¶

 Use evaluations to answer "does this model get the right answer?" and benchmarks to answer "how fast does this model respond?".
 See the Benchmarks guide for the performance measurement system.

-Tip: The distillation system uses this same eval infrastructure to gate edits against your personal benchmark.
-See Learning & Distillation.
+Tip: LLM-guided spec search uses this same eval infrastructure to gate edits against your personal benchmark.
+See LLM-guided spec search.

 Installation¶